snipegreasy/snipegreasy/README.md

 <br>Please be nice to me and respect my boundaries that i make obvious.
 <br>**I am not afraid to confront or speak out to stand up for myself/others.**
-I'm in a few fandoms rn such as COD, RDR2, TWD, MW, TLOU, DYING LIGHT.
+I'm in a few fandoms rn such as COD, RDR2, TWD/TWD games, MW, TLOU, DYING LIGHT, COF, UNTIL DAWN, RESIDENT GYATTS, SILENT HILL. (this was a not a "few".)

 Please understand that I can be clingy fast and also have times were I **need** space.
 So respect that and we'll be fine!
 I love cuddles and kisses so int!